What will 'Suganomics' look like?

 As for ways to help the economy recover from the coronavirus, the government will likely focus more on revving up business activities while keeping measures in place to contain the spread of infections.

-Government spending has focused on defensive moves, such as boosting loans and providing subsidies to struggling companies, but “I think the government will shift its policy to protect people’s jobs more by actually getting the economy back up and running” through stimulus programs, such as the ongoing Go To Travel campaign, Yajima said.
+Government spending has focused on defensive moves, such as boosting loans and providing subsidies to struggling companies, but “the government will shift its policy to protect people’s jobs more by actually getting the economy back up and running” through stimulus programs, such as the ongoing Go To Travel campaign, Yajima said.

 While eyeing major regulatory and administrative reforms, moves that could take some time to implement, Suga will likely want to promote economic policies that will address people’s expectations in a more immediate manner, Yajima said.